nfd/boyfriend-of-zelda/README.md

 Setup
 -----
-I run this in a Docker container using Docker -- if you would like to do that too, see the Docker section instead.
-But you can of course run this as a Python app in the standard Pythoney way.
+I run this inside a Docker container -- if you would like to do that too, see the Docker section instead.
+If not, you can of course run this as a Python app in the standard Pythoney way.
 Be sure to set `INSTANCE_PATH` to the directory which will contain the database.

     python3 -m pip install -r requirements.txt  # Do this in a virtualenv unless this is a dedicated server